-My Sikkim travel adventures in North and West Sikkim, exploring secret treasures in the last kingdom to be annexed to India in 1975.
+In this Sikkim travel blog, come with me virtually on a Sikkim trip to discover the secret treasures of the last kingdom to be annexed to India in 1975.

-Places like these can’t be found on a map in Sikkim.
-Trying to find my footing down a path of lose pebbles, I had asked two school kids where our path would take us.
+Places like these can’t be found on a Sikkim travel map.
+Trying to find my footing down a path of lose pebbles, I had asked two school kids where the narrow, winding path would take us.
 They enthusiastically decided to lead the way in a direction where the coarse mountain paths turned into a bed of flowers, with bright red rhododendrons blooming along the slopes.

-The path culminated in a cliff, from where we would get our first glimpse in two weeks, of the spectacular snow-clad Himalayas!
+The path culminated in a cliff, from where we would get the first glimpse in two weeks of our Sikkim travel itinerary, of the spectacular snow-clad Himalayas!

 Also read: Hiking from Darjeeling to Sikkim